Max Marmor, BA in Philosophy Class of ‘78

 Kele Perkins, MA in Philosophy Class of ’13

 Kele works at Whittier High School, where he teaches AP Government, AP Macroeconomics, AP Psychology, and Speech & Debate (including Mock Trial, Academic Decathlon, and Model UN).
-He is also the advisor of the school’s Philosophy Club and Chess Club.
-Under Kele’s supervision, the Whittier Chess Club won the 2014 National Junior Chess Congress Championship in the ‘Age 16 and Under’ division.
+He also advises the school’s Philosophy Club and Chess Club.
+Under Kele’s supervision, the Whittier Chess Club won the 2014 National Junior Chess Congress Championship in the Age-16-and-Under division.
 They have also won 5 consecutive league titles, and in 2016 they won the state championship for the ‘Under 1400’ division.
-In 2013, Kele earned the MA in Philosophy from Cal State Long Beach, where he pursued interests in logic and epistemology, with particular interest in the issue of epistemic closure.
-Kele also teaches as a part-time faculty member at Long Beach City College.
+In 2013, Kele earned the MA in Philosophy from CSULB, where he pursued interests in logic and epistemology, with particular interest in the issue of epistemic closure.
+Kele also teaches as a part-time faculty member at LBCC.
 He is married and has two children.

 Rebekah Cummings, BA in Philosophy Class of ’11